mehulagg/gitlab/doc/user/application_security/dast/index.md

 ### On-demand scan modes

-A on-demand scan can be run in active or passive mode.
-Passive mode is the default and runs a ZAP Baseline Scan.
-Active mode runs a ZAP Full Scan which is potentially harmful to the site being scanned.
+An on-demand scan can be run in active or passive mode:

+- _Passive mode_ is the default and runs a ZAP Baseline Scan.
+- _Active mode_ runs a ZAP Full Scan which is potentially harmful to the site being scanned.
 To minimize the risk of accidental damage, running an active scan requires a [validated site profile](#site-profile-validation).

 ### Run an on-demand DAST scan